See Japan from your own folding bicycle!

 Is this tour for super cyclists?

 No!
 You do not need to be a competitive cyclist; this is not a race!
-Daily mileage will vary from just a few miles up to around 15~20 miles.
+Daily mileage will vary from just a few miles up to around 15~25 miles.
 You do need to feel comfortable and secure on your bike (we will be riding in traffic).
 There is no age limit for the tour: our oldest participant was 86!

 NOTE: Accommodations will vary: sometimes in the traditional Japanese style: Tatami rooms, futons, shared sleeping spaces, and shared bathrooms.
 Sometimes we will stay at Western-style hotels.
 Single occupancy available for additional fee.

-Yes!
-Tour participants will bring their own folding bikes (I do not offer rental bikes).
-Folders can easily be folded and carried onto trains at no extra charge.
+Folding bikes can easily be carried onto trains at no extra charge.
 We exit the train station, deploy our bikes, saddle up, cycle over to our lodgings to drop off our bags....and then, FREEDOM!
 We reverse the process to get back on the train and proceed to the next destination.
-I strongly recommend that you bring a Brompton folding bike because it is the most suitable for this kind of tour.
+I strongly recommend the Brompton folding bike because it is the most suitable for this kind of tour.
 We will be folding/unfolding our bikes at each destination.
 You need a bike that is easy to fold/unfold, that has a small form factor when folded, and that is stuiable for carrying your gear.

 How much does the tour cost?